Your birth records

-If you are looking to trace records of relatives who you think were in the care of the Thomas Coram Foundation or Foundling Hospital, please click here.
+If you are looking to trace records of relatives who you think were in the care of the Thomas Coram Foundation or Foundling Hospital, you can find out more about services for descendants here.

 - the local authority or adoption agency which arranged your adoption.
 If you do not know which agency did this, you can make a first approach to the Social Services Department of the local authority in which you live.

 - the Adoption Search Reunion website, intended to be the first port of call for anyone thinking about searching for or making contact with birth and adopted relatives or researching an adoption that took place in the UK.